-If a project is awarded in the regional bid program and received points in the Construction-Ready Projects and/or Expedited Project Delivery categories, the following project delivery rules will apply:
+For awarded projects that received points in the Construction-Ready Projects and/or Expedited Project Delivery categories, the following project delivery rules will apply:

-- Project must be obligated prior to May 1st in the requested programming year and must be within the first 2 years of the programming cycle (FY 2022/23 or FY 2023/24). - No extension requests will be awarded. - If construction for this project cannot be obligated by the awarded programming year, regional bid funding will be de-obligated and replaced with the Agency's targeted performance program funding (if available) or local funds. - De-obligated funding will be awarded to the next available project on the contingency list.
+- Project must be obligated within the first two years of the programming cycle and must follow Fresno COG's adopted project delivery policy and procedures guidelines. - No extension requests will be awarded. - If construction for this project cannot be obligated by the awarded programming year, regional bid funding will be de-obligated and replaced with local funds.
+De-obligated funding will be added to the regional apportionment balance